larkintuckerllc/aws-architect-associate/3/3.3/README.md

 **note:** A Cloud Guru; Uses filtering rules, e.g., ip addresses, sql injection, etc. Returns 403 code if fails.
 Allow except, Allow only, or count.

 > AWS Firewall Manager simplifies your AWS WAF, AWS Shield Advanced, and Amazon VPC security groups administration and maintenance tasks across multiple accounts and resources.
 With Firewall Manager, you set up your AWS WAF firewall rules, Shield Advanced protections, and Amazon VPC security groups just once.
 The service automatically applies the rules and protections across your accounts and resources, even as you add new resources.

+* AWS Trusted Advisor is an online resource to help you reduce cost, increase performance, and improve security by optimizing your AWS environment.
+AWS Trusted Advisor provides real-time guidance to help you provision your resources following AWS best practices.

+**note:** A Cloud Guru; requires at least business or enterprise support plans.